Presenters

 Bubbles and Sweets with Nat Paull from Beatrix Bakes

 Cake doyenne Nat Paull discusses her latest book, Beatrix Bakes: Another Slice, making an appetising case for baking sweet treats that are delicious, creative, a little bit mischievous and a whole lot of fun.
-Nat’s tantalising sweet treats recipes will be served by Willow Tree Cafe, together with sparkling wine.
+Nat’s tantalising sweet treats recipes will be served by Willow Tree Cafe, together with sparkling wine by Scotchmans Hill.
 With Elizabeth McCarthy.

 Jo Peck grew up in Healesville, Victoria.
 She worked in advertising for thirty-five years, co-running her own ad agency, Working Girls Advertising, for twenty of those years.
 She lives in Melbourne with her new partner.
 Her debut book is Suddenly Single at 60: A Memoir (Text, 2024).